madoublet/respond/README.md

 Respond CMS
 ===========

 Respond is an open source, responsive content management system that you can use to build responsive sites.
 Respond 2.4 features a REST API, a lightning-fast Knockout-based UI, Bootstrap 3.0, and an enhanced data layer using PDO.
-In the latest release, we have cleaned up the UI, fixed bugs, improved blog support, and added support for paid site subsciptions via Stripe.
-Respond 2.4 is faster, more secure, and more beautiful than ever.
+The first update of 2014 (Respond 2.6) brings support for multiple languages for both the CMS and sites you create using Respond.
+The update also brings a new "contributor" role that allows you to create a user that can edit content, but not publish or change the look-and-feel of site.
+This enables a new level of collaboration.
+Finally, the update brings support for creating sites from the admin (without adding new users), providing more flexibility to site administrators.
+As always, the update features a number of bug fixes as well.

 Learn more about Respond CMS at: http://respondcms.com